 Colton also received occupational therapy with Marge.
 Marge really took the time to understand Colton.
 She observed his reactions and the environmental input and explained all of this to me in a way I could understand.
 She helped us see how his lack of speech was causing his aggressive behavior.
 Marge helped us make daily struggles (teeth brushing, hair washing, eating, bedtime) into tolerable and fun routines.
 She also noticed his weak muscles (hypotonia) and how they negatively impacted the simplest tasks.
 She taught us how to help him gain strength utilizing household items and games.

-I was extremely nervous knowing that Colton would be leaving Early Intervention.
+I was extremely nervous knowing that Colton would be leaving the Early Support program.
 All of his therapists and teachers were unconditionally supportive.
 They worked with me to review notes, prep for the evaluations, and calm any fears I had.
 With their help, we were able to get Colton the support he needs for the future via developmental preschool.